 2019 Pushkin House Russian Book Prize

-How to Apply: Guidelines and Application Form for Author and Publishers
+How to Apply: Guidelines and Application Form for Authors and Publishers

 The Pushkin House Russian Book Prize rewards the very best non-fiction writing on Russia.
 Worth £5,000 to the winner, the Prize was created to encourage public understanding and intelligent debate about the Russian-speaking world.
 The prize is for a book published in English, but translations from other languages, including of course Russian, are encouraged and actively sought.

-The Pushkin Prize is generously supported by Douglas Smith (author and winner of the inaugural award in 2013) and Stephanie Ellis-Smith and for the first year we are delighted to welcome the London Russian Book Club as an additional sponsor.
+The Pushkin Prize is generously supported by Douglas Smith (author and winner of the inaugural award in 2013) and Stephanie Ellis-Smith and the Polonsky Foundation.
+For the first year we are delighted to welcome the London Russian Book Club as an additional sponsor.

 Books should be readable, scholarly and accessible to the non-specialist reader.

-Seven copies of each entry must be submitted to Rebecca Ostrovsky at Pushkin House (with the submission form) and not directly to the judges.
+Seven copies of each entry must be submitted to Rebecca Ostrovsky at Pushkin House and not directly to the judges.
 In the event that a book is shortlisted, publishers will be required to provide further copies gratis for promotional purposes.